AISA I-115

 The AISA I-115 is a low-wing single-engined military primary trainer with tandem seating, which went into service with the Spanish Air Force in 1956.
 After retirement in 1976 many were sold to civil operators.

 Development

 The AISA I-115 was a military development of the single-engined civil side-by-side seat I-11 which first flew in 1951.
-This aircraft was designed by Iberavia but built by AISA; later, Iberavia were taken over by AISA.
+This aircraft was designed by Iberavia but built by Aeronáutica Industrial S.A.
+(AISA); later, Iberavia were taken over by AISA.
 The I-115 inherited the tail wheel undercarriage of the production version of the I-11, the I-11B, but was a longer machine because the Spanish Air Force wanted tandem seating for its trainers, had a slightly greater span and was considerably heavier.
 These changes called for more power, so the I-115 used a 112 kW (150 hp) ENMA Tigre inverted in-line engine.